ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

       ])

 This launch file starts the ``turtlesim_node`` node, which starts the turtlesim simulation, with simulation configuration parameters that are defined and passed to the nodes.
-..
-Declaring parameters and arguments in launch files makes it easy to start nodes for a particular robot setup.

 2.2 Loading parameters from YAML file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~